 techUK's Health & Social Care Interoperability Charter

 The NHS is changing.
-Simon Stevens' Five Year Forward View proposes new models of integrated care that will radically transform the traditional boundaries between primary, secondary, community, and social care. techUK members that supply to the health and social care market welcome these changes and wish to make a meaningful contribution, by making information systems more open and easier to integrate, to enable the free-flow of patient information between products, and hence across the care continuum.
+Simon Stevens' Next Steps on the Five Year Forward View proposes new models of integrated care that will radically transform the traditional boundaries between primary, secondary, community, and social care. techUK members that supply to the health and social care market welcome these changes and wish to make a meaningful contribution, by making information systems more open and easier to integrate, to enable the free-flow of patient information between products, and hence across the care continuum.